shnhrrsn/git-helpers/README.markdown

 ---

+### follow

+[A better `git blame`](https://blog.andrewray.me/a-better-git-blame/) that allows you to follow changes in a file throughout it’s history.

+---

 ### log-short / ls

 An abbreviated output of `git log` that displays a single line per-commit with the sha1, author, message and age.